Abdi Farah Shirdon: Early career

+Political Comeback (2025–present)

+In April 2025, Shirdon returned to Mogadishu, marking his re-entry into Somali politics after a prolonged absence from the national stage.
+Upon arrival at Aden Adde International Airport, he was welcomed by a delegation of lawmakers, former ministers, and supporters.
+His return was followed by a "meet-the-people" tour aimed at reconnecting with constituents and key stakeholders across the country.

+Shortly thereafter, Shirdon officially announced his candidacy for the Somali presidency in the 2026 elections.
+He also launched a new political party named Nagaad—a Somali term meaning "prosperity" or "abundance"—which he described as a platform for national transformation.
+His campaign agenda outlined key policy priorities including economic revitalisation, investment in Somalia's human capital, the development of agricultural capacity, and the promotion of the "blue economy" through sustainable use of maritime resources.

+Shirdon's re-emergence has drawn attention from political analysts, who view him as a potential contender in what is expected to be a competitive race, possibly involving incumbent President Hassan Sheikh Mohamud, several former presidents, and other former prime ministers.

 Prime Minister of Somalia

 Appointment

-On 6 October 2012, Shirdon was appointed the new Prime Minister of Somalia by incumbent President Hassan Sheikh Mohamud.
+On 6 October 2012, Shirdon was appointed the new prime minister of Somalia by incumbent President Hassan Sheikh Mohamud.
 He succeeded Abdiweli Mohamed Ali in office.
 A close ally of President Mohamud, Shirdon was reportedly chosen for the position due in part to his academic background.

 His selection was greeted with rallies of support in several cities across the country, including his hometown of Dhusamareb and Buuhoodle.
 The autonomous Puntland regional administration in northeastern Somalia also welcomed Shirdon's appointment and indicated that it would partner with the central government to uphold the new federal system of governance.

 If endorsed, Shirdon pledged that he would name a competent and cohesive Cabinet with no tolerance for corruption.
 He also vowed in a statement that he would perform his duties in accordance with the national Constitution.

-On 17 October 2012, the Federal Parliament approved Shirdon as Prime Minister by a large majority, with 215 of 275 legislators endorsing his nomination.
+On 17 October 2012, the Federal Parliament approved Shirdon as prime minister by a large majority, with 215 of 275 legislators endorsing his nomination.
 UN Special Representative for Somalia Augustine Mahiga welcomed the development, describing it as "further incontrovertible evidence of progress in Somalia".
 Mahiga also pledged to collaborate with the new Somali government in the post-conflict reconstruction process.